puffscoin/ethereumjs-icap/README.md

 # puffscionjs-icap

-Utilities for handling [ICAP](https://github.com/ethereum/wiki/wiki/ICAP:-Inter-exchange-Client-Address-Protocol) addresses.
+Utilities for handling ICAP addresses(https://github.com/ethereum/wiki/wiki/ICAP:-Inter-exchange-Client-Address-Protocol).

 It works in Node.js as well as in the browser via `browserify`.
 When minified for a browser, it should be less than 4K in size.